Raspberry Pi Device Risks

 Raspberry Pi Risks in Network Security

-The clandestine nature stands as one of the major risks associated with a Raspberry Pi device (Pi400 is it 100x safer than Pi4?).
-Its small physical size allows it to be discreetly embedded within peripherals or introduced into the network, evading human detection.
 When employed as a USB attack tool, security software solutions identify the device as a legitimate HID device.
 Thereby raising no alarms.
 When acting as a network implant, the device sits on the Physical Layer.
-Which these security software solutions do not cover.
-Thus, the device remains entirely unnoticed, and once more, it does not give rise to any security concerns.
+Which existing security software solutions do not cover.
+This means it can remain completely unnoticed, posing a critical Raspberry Pi network security risk.

 Managing Raspberry Pi Risks with Sepio